bernhard-42/cadquery-jupyter-extension/Readme.md

 Two new classes are available:

-- Part: A CadQuery shape plus
+- `Part`: A CadQuery shape plus some attributes for it:

+  - `shape`: the cadquery shape
-  - Part name in the view
+  - `name`: Part name in the view
-  - Part color in the view
+  - `color`: Part color in the view
-  - Part visibility in the view
+  - `visible`: Part visibility in the view

-- Assembly: Basically a list of parts and the height attribute of the view
+- `Assembly`: Basically a list of parts and some attributes for the view:

+  - `parts`: all parts included in the assembly (as args and not as a list)
+  - `height`: height of the view div (default: 400)
+  - `ortho`: use orthographic view (default: True)
+  - `fov`: field of view (used only for ortho=False) (default: 0.1)
+  - `debug`: print html string including the x3dom string for debugging (default: False)

 Example: